cscart/docs/en/user_guide/orders/shipments/create_shipment.rst

    .. image:: img/new_shipment.png
        :align: center
-       :alt: Press the New Shipment button in the Shipping Information section to create a new shipment.
+       :alt: Press the Create New Shipment button in the Shipping Information section to create a new shipment.

 #.
 For every product in the order, select the number of items that will be delivered in the current shipment.